Daniel Boone: Into Kentucky

 Included in this group were an unknown number of enslaved Blacks, including Charles and Adam.
-On October 9, Boone's oldest son, James, and several whites as well as Charles and Adam left the main party to seek provisions in a nearby settlement.
+On October 9, Boone's oldest son, James, several Whites and Charles and Adam left the main party to seek provisions in a nearby settlement.
 They were attacked by a band of Delawares, Shawnee, and Cherokees.
-Following the Fort Stanwix treaty, American Indians in the region had been debating what do to about the influx of settlers.
+Following the Fort Stanwix treaty, American Indians in the region had been debating what to do about the influx of settlers.
 This group had decided, in the words of Faragher, "to send a message of their opposition to settlement".
 James Boone and William Russell's son, Henry, were tortured and killed.
 Charles was captured.
 Adam witnessed the horror concealed in riverbank driftwood.
-After wandering In the woods for 11 days, Adam located the group and informed Boone of the circumstances of their deaths.
-Charles's body was found by the pioneers 40 miles from the abduction site, dead from a blow to his head.
+After wandering in the woods for 11 days, Adam located the group and informed Boone of the circumstances of their deaths.
+Charles's body was found by the pioneers 40 miles from the abduction site, dead from a blow to the head.
 The brutality of the killings sent shockwaves along the frontier, and Boone's party abandoned their expedition.

 The attack was one of the first events in what became known as Dunmore's War, a struggle between Virginia and American Indians for control of what is now West Virginia and Kentucky.
-In the summer of 1774, Boone traveled with a companion to Kentucky to notify surveyors there about the outbreak of war.
+In the summer of 1774, Boone traveled with a companion to Kentucky to notify surveyors there of the outbreak of war.
 They journeyed more than 800 mi in two months to warn those who had not already fled the region.
 Upon his return to Virginia, Boone helped defend colonial settlements along the Clinch River, earning a promotion to captain in the militia, as well as acclaim from fellow citizens.
 After the brief war, which ended soon after Virginia's victory in the Battle of Point Pleasant in October 1774, the Shawnee relinquished their claims to Kentucky.

 Following Dunmore's War, Richard Henderson, a prominent judge from North Carolina, hired Boone to help establish a colony to be called Transylvania.
 Boone traveled to several Cherokee towns and invited them to a meeting, held at Sycamore Shoals in March 1775, where Henderson purchased the Cherokee claim to Kentucky.

-Boone then blazed "Boone's Trace," later known as the Wilderness Road, through the Cumberland Gap and into central Kentucky.
-Sam, an enslaved black “body servant,” and other enslaved laborers were among this group of settlers.
-When this group camped near the present day Richmond, KY, Indians attacked, killing Sam and his owner.
+Boone then blazed "Boone's Trace", later known as the Wilderness Road, through the Cumberland Gap and into central Kentucky.
+Sam, an enslaved Black "body servant", and other enslaved laborers were among this group of settlers.
+When this group camped near the location of present-day Richmond, Kentucky, Indians attacked, killing Sam and his owner.
 After driving off the attackers, the party buried the two men side by side.

-He founded Boonesborough along the Kentucky River; other settlements, notably Harrodsburg, were also established at this time.
+Boone founded Boonesborough along the Kentucky River; other settlements, notably Harrodsburg, were also established at this time.
 Despite occasional Indian attacks, Boone brought his family and other settlers to Boonesborough on September 8, 1775.